-- The impact of the intervention - If further support is required or the intervention is to cease

-Impact of the targeted intervention will be reviewed following the indicated time period.
+- The impact of the intervention - The number of weeks the support will last for - If further support is required or the intervention is to cease - Who will deliver the intervention - Impact of the targeted intervention will be reviewed following the indicated time period.
 If the desired outcomes have been met, then the child will no longer receive targeted support.
 There may be a need to give additional or different targeted support in which case the child will continue with intervention.
-If your child, despite targeted school based support, continues not to make the expected progress, then by agreement, the advice of external professionals may be sought (e.g. Learning Support Advisory Teacher, Educational Psychologist, Hampton Dene -Autism Outreach etc.)
+If your child, despite targeted school based support, continues not to make the expected progress, then by agreement, the advice of external professionals may be sought (e.g. Learning Support Advisory Teacher, Educational

+Psychologist, Hampton Dene -Autism Outreach etc.)